elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

     It will prompt you to select a Subscription from your Azure account, and select a location (like "**East US 2**").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error or timeout with deployment, changing the location can help.

-1. When `azd` has finished deploying, you'll see 5 endpoint URIs:
+1. When `azd up` has finished deploying, you'll see 5 deployed  URIs:

     * service apiservice
     * service cache